anivar/mozilla-ai-protocol-bridge/VISION.md

 ## Executive Summary

 The AI agent ecosystem was fragmented across three major protocols - MCP (Anthropic), A2A (Google/LF), and ACP (AGNTCY/LF).
 Each had unique strengths but couldn't interoperate.
-Through strategic contributions to Mozilla AI and Linux Foundation AGNTCY projects, I built bridges that connect these protocols, enabling developers to use any tool with any agent framework.
+Through strategic contributions to Mozilla AI and Linux Foundation AGNTCY projects, I built bridges that connect these protocols, enabling developers to use any tool with any agent framework, with foundational support for future identity integration.

 ## The Journey: Before and After